What Is the FINRA SIE?

 Exam Structure and Format

-The SIE tests four content areas (FINRA):
+The SIE covers four content areas (FINRA):

 - Knowledge of Capital Markets (16%) - types of markets and market participants, economic factors affecting securities markets, regulatory agencies (SEC, FINRA, MSRB, Federal Reserve), broker-dealer registration